ahmetkgunay/CollageView/README.md

 ## License

-AKGPushAnimator is available under the MIT license.
+CollageView is available under the MIT license.
 See the LICENSE file for more info.